-This may be a multi-faceted process if your site has many pages, such as a blog, e-commerce, an interactive portal, and/or embedded media.
-A website represents the company as a whole, and too many organizations overlook minor errors that turn an otherwise compelling touchpoint into a distracting experience.
+This may be multi-faceted if your site has many pages, such as a blog, e-commerce, an interactive portal, and embedded media.
+A website represents the company, and too many organizations need to pay attention to minor errors that turn an otherwise compelling touchpoint into a distracting experience.

 Boosted social media content has marketing dollars behind it.
 Using the tools provided by each platform, you can segment and target particular groups of people based on information shared on their public profiles, such as region, gender, age range, and even interests and activities.

 This allows you to put content in front of consumers who are most likely to find it relevant and compelling.
 It does require a portion of your marketing budget, but the spending can be worth it, thanks to the precision and results you can achieve when you turn boosted social engagement into a consumer touchpoint.